 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-You are going to be amazed by how juicy these Air Fryer Bone-In Pork Chops are!
+You are going to be amazed by how juicy these Air Fryer Bone-In Pork Chops are.
 Cooking them in the air fryer makes an easy meal anytime of the week.
-These pork chops will come out juicy, flavorful and not dry.
+These pork chops will come out juicy, tender, flavorful and not dry.

-I love making pork chops.
-Whether I put them on the grill or cooking in the crock pot, pork chops have become a favorite at dinner time.
-If cooked properly, they are so juicy and flavorful and a good change to a chicken meal.
+I love making pork chops recipes.
+Whether I put them on the grill, make Baked Pork Chops, Baked Bone In Pork Chops, Homemade Shake and Bake Pork Chops or cooking in the crock pot, pork chops have become a favorite at dinner time.
+If cooked properly, they are so juicy on the inside, crispy outsides and flavorful which is a good change to a chicken meal.

-This recipe is perfect for my family as it doesn’t take a lot of ingredients and I can have dinner done.
+This air fryer recipes is perfect for my family as it doesn’t take a lot of ingredients and I can have dinner done.
 Using the air fryer for cooking meats is starting to be one of my favorite ways of cooking.
+You may also love this Air Fryer Steak Bites Recipe, Air Fryer Chicken Thighs, Air Fryer Cube Steak or Air Fryer Shake and Bake Pork Chops.

 I grew up on having fried pork chops.
 That is just the way my mom cooked them weekly.
 But as I have gotten older and there are a lot more kitchen gadgets out there, I knew I needed to try air frying them.